senlin/so-clean-up-wp-seo/README.md

 ## Description

-Almost anyone who uses the Yoast SEO plugin will agree that it is a great SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.
+Almost anyone who uses the Yoast SEO plugin will agree that it is a good SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.

 The purpose of the Hide SEO Bloat plugin, a free addon for the Yoast SEO plugin, is to clean up all those unwanted things.

-Since version 3.0.0 we have _simplified_ the settings page.
-The radio buttons with all/none choices are replaced with checkboxes for everything.
+The Settings page of the plugin shows checkboxes for everything.
 Ticking the box means hiding (or removing) that particular "feature".

 It is a good idea to have a look at the Settings page if only to see what you can fine-tune.
 The link to the page has been added to the Yoast SEO menu and of course there is also a link to it from the Plugins page.